pranjay-poddar/Dev-Geeks/Machine Learning Model - Deployment/Olympics-data-analysis/README.md

 # olympics-data-analysis-web-app
-A Streamlit web application for the analysis of olympics dataset
+A Streamlit web application for the analysis of olympics dataset.
+So I build a website using StreamLit python library to visualize the 120 Years of Olympics history.

 This project aims , building an Olympics Data Analysis Web Application using Streamlit.
 For development, I will be using Python and Pandas.
 For plotting, I will be using Seaborn and Plotly libraries.Variables include Name, Sex, Age, Height, Weight of the athlete, his team name, sport, event and the year, season, city of the olympics he/she took part in.
 In addition, the data captures the medal won (if any) by the athlete.
 ## Dataset